 Will there be a staff member or custodian at the hut when I arrive?

 roaming custodians visit different huts at different times and there

-are volunteer custodians at some huts on some days.
+are also volunteer custodians who live and work at some huts.
 Please have a copy

 of your booking confirmation with you to present to a custodian for